 I know that for a lot of riders, not only is it not always convenient to have a coach around but it’s also not always affordable.
 Maybe you’re living somewhere remote right now?
 Maybe the budget is tightening up?

-Heck, maybe you just disagree with your current coach far too often and what some second opinions?
-Or maybe you just like coaching yourself because you’re just that awesome.
+Heck, maybe you just disagree with your current coach far too often and want some second opinions?
+Or maybe you like coaching yourself because you’re just that awesome.

 For me personally, I’m addicted to stuff like this.
 I love learning as much as I can now so that when I’m back in the saddle I have a bunch of new things to work on and new ideas to try.
 It’s also convenient because I can watch it anytime at home or when I’m at work procrastinating (ooopsies!).

 It’s good to get second opinions and new ideas…

 I am kind of stubborn – and I know some of you are too.
 There were times when I was younger that I just didn’t like listening to my coach.
 I wanted to know what other people were saying, and what other riders were doing.
 It’s been a while since I’ve had a coach for a mixture of the reasons above.
 But I still like learning from others and getting new ideas.

 Like obviously you should always keep your heels down and your eyes on where you’re going.
 But what about keeping your core loose or tight, keeping your legs heavy or taught, or tightening your knees?
 I think some of these are more debatable.
 It depends what your style is, what you’re comfortable with.

 Then there’s training with your horse to prepare for competitions.
 You want train in the most effective manner possible in a way that’s tailored to your horse.
 So how do you set up your jumping courses?
 What’s the best technique to fix a sided drift over jumps?
 How about getting a stubborn horse to switch leads?
 If any of this is resonating with you, keep reading.
 A site like this may be just what you need.